Prapthi564/Dashboard-in-a-day/MSSPL/Create-and-publish-PowerBI-Dashboards-&-Reports.md

     ![](../Images/pb61.png)

-    A quick insights report is displayed based on the dataset.
+    >**Note**: A quick insights report is displayed based on the dataset.
 This provides insights into data you may have missed and helps to get a quick start on creating dashboards.
 Hovering over each report provides an option to **Pin it** to a dashboard.

     ![](../Images/pb62.png)